 You can use Patchwork to collectively organise and fund any gift, event or experience by inviting your friends and family to contribute.
-As long as it’s legal and doesn't breach our principles, you can patchwork away to your heart’s desire.
+As long as it’s legal and doesn't breach our Terms and Conditions, you can patchwork away to your heart’s desire.

 There are no limits to the amount you can collect with Patchwork.
-However, PayPal may restrict you to £1,650 if you don’t lift the limits that are automatically placed on your account.
+However, PayPal may restrict you to £1,700 if you don’t lift the limits that are automatically placed on your account.
 Please check these are lifted before publishing your patchwork.
+Stripe doesn’t have any limits on how much you can collect.

 It’s free to create and share a patchwork.
 We deduct a 3% fee from cash contributions that you collect via our site.
 So 30p + VAT on a £10 gift.
 You will be charged VAT at the rate of your country of residence.
 For more information on money matters see our fees and how they work for you.